Lymphatus/libcaesium/README.md

 *You can find the C header file in the include folder in the project root directory.*

-Libcaesium exposes there C functions, auto-detecting the input file type:
+Libcaesium exposes C functions, auto-detecting the input file type:

 ### Based on quality values